apache/trafficserver/doc/arch/cache/cache-arch.en.rst

 .. figure:: images/cache-directory-structure.png
    :align: center

-Each entry stores the cache ID as the key, along with an offset in the stripe and a size.
+Each entry stores an offset in the stripe and a size.
 The size stored in the directory entry is an :ref:`approximate size <dir-size>` which is at least as big as the actual data.
 Exact size data is stored in the fragment header on disk.

 .. note::

    Data in HTTP headers cannot be examined without disk I/O. This includes the original URL for the object.
 The original source of the cache ID is not stored anywhere.

+.. _dir-segment:
+.. _dir-bucket:

 The entries in a directory are grouped.
 The first level grouping is a *bucket*.
 This is a fixed number (currently 4 - defined as ``DIR_DEPTH``) of entries.
 The index generated from a cache ID is used as a bucket index (not an entry index).